software-development-course-2025/database-wk-8/README.md

 ## 🔽 Visual Schema

+The following diagram illustrates the structure of the Clinic Booking System:

 ![Clinic DB Schema Diagram](assets/clinic-schema-light.png)

 > 💡 A dark version of the diagram is also available in the repository under `assets/clinic-schema-dark.png`.